Locations:

 How is group B strep treated in newborns?

-Some babies still get GBS infections despite testing and antibiotic treatment during labor.
-Healthcare providers might take a sample of the baby's blood or spinal fluid to see if the baby has GBS infection.
-If your baby has GBS, they're treated with antibiotics through an IV.
+Some babies still get GBS infections despite testing and antibiotic treatment.
+Your healthcare provider might take a sample of your baby’s blood or spinal fluid to see if they have GBS infection.
+If they do, they’ll get treatment with antibiotics through an IV.

 Outlook / Prognosis